Traces of Contacts between the Turkic People and Indo-Europeans in Vocabularies

 Arm ji, Gr ιπποσ “horse”, Lat equa, Rom iapa “mare” – common Turk jaby, jabu “horse”, Turkm. jaby, Chuv jupax.

 Arm kamurj’ “bridge”, Gr γεφυρα “dam, bridge” – common Türkic köpür “bridge” (Chuv kěper, Karach, Balk köpür, Tat küper a.o.).
-Sir Gerard Clauson supposed the origin of Türkic word from the root köp- “to swell, foam, boil over”.
-But Armenian, Greek, and other IE words (Lat caper, Celtic caer, gabor a.o. “he-goat”) can give an evidence about Indo-European origin of the word.
-Türks borrowed the word from Indo-Europeans with meaning “he-goat” but became it back with new meaning “bridge”.
+Sir Gerard Clauson supposed the origin of the Turkic word from the root köp- “to swell, foam, boil over”.
+But Armenian, Greek, and other IE words (Lat caper, Celtic caer, gabor a.o. “he-goat”) can give evidence about the Indo-European origin of the word.
+Turkic people borrowed the word from Indo-Europeans with the meaning “he-goat” but gave it back with a new meaning, “bridge”.
 Some later IE words with meaning near to „bridge“ (Dutch keper, Germ Käpfer a.o.) originated from Lat caper.

 Arm sta-na-m “to buy” – Chuv sut “to sell”, Tur satın “buying”, Balk, Karach satyb “to buy” a.o.

-Arm šeł “slant, curved”, Gr σκολιο σ “curved” – Türkic čal- as Sir Gerard Clauson think “to cknock down, to throw to the ground” (Chuv čalaš “slant”, Tat čulak, Tur čalık “curved”).
+Arm šeł “slant, curved”, Gr σκολιο σ “curved” – Türkic čal- as Sir Gerard Clauson thinks “to cknock down, to throw to the ground” (Chuv čalaš “slant”, Tat čulak, Tur čalık “curved”).

 Arm. tal, Gr. γαλωσ, Lat. glos „the daughter-in-law, sister-in-law“ – OT. kelin „the daughter-in-law, sister-in-law“.